 When VCU went from the First Four to the Final Four in 2011 and UCLA did it again in 2021, it proved anything is possible.
 The competitive level of basketball is high with every team in the First Four, which is truly an integral part of March Madness.

-Here’s where you’ll find live odds for all First Four games and how you can bet on the games online in Ohio.
+Here’s where you’ll find live odds for all First Four games, which take place in Dayton, Ohio, and how you can bet on the games online in Ohio.

 NCAA First Four game odds

 Here’s where we will post all the game lines when the First Four is set on Selection Sunday.
 Until then, you can bet on your favorite schools making the NCAA Tournament through March Madness futures odds.

 Once the First Four is set, you’ll have all the info you need to bet various props surrounding the teams and players involved.
 That might mean betting on whether any First Four team will make it to the Sweet Sixteen or, now that it has happened twice, to the Final Four.

 You may also be able to bet on player props in Ohio at our recommended sportsbooks, such as FanDuel Sportsbook and DraftKings Sportsbook.
 This could include points, rebounds, assists, and three-pointers made totals for each of the players in the games.

 The First Four made its debut in the 2011 NCAA Tournament.
 Essentially the field was expanded by four to 68 teams, with the four play-in games added ahead of the First Round.
 The NCAA Selection Committee now seeds all 68 teams in the field on Selection Sunday.
 Who plays in the First Four of the NCAA Tournament?
 Rather than the teams in the First Four being the eight lowest-ranking teams, it’s the four lowest-ranked at-large teams and four lowest-ranked automatic-bid teams.